david3214/CardHandToolkitDocumentation/QuickStart.md

 ### Steps

 1. **Layers**
-   - Select or create two layers in the UI: **Cards** and **PlayAreas** (names are up to you).
+   - Select or create one layer in the UI: **Cards** (name is up to you).
-   - If you choose “Create new…”, the Wizard writes them into **Project Settings ▸ Tags and Layers** (first free slot ≥ 8).
+   - If you choose “Create new…”, the Wizard writes it into **Project Settings ▸ Tags and Layers** (first free slot ≥ 8).
 2. **Libraries**
    - If any ObjectField is empty, click **Create** next to it.
 The asset is created under `Assets/CardHandToolkit/Config/` or in a location of your choosing.
-3. Click **Next** once all three ObjectFields are assigned and both layer pickers are set to concrete layers (not “Create new…”).
+3. Click **Next** once all three ObjectFields are assigned and Card layer pickers is set to concrete layer (not “Create new…”).

 ### Validation rules

-- Both layer fields must be non-empty (not “Create new…”).
+- Card layer field must be non-empty (not “Create new…”).
 - All three assets must be assigned (or newly created).
 - If any is missing, a small inline warning appears and **Next** is disabled.

-> **Success state:** Three assets exist and referenced in the setup wizard, both layers assigned.
+> **Success state:** Three assets exist and referenced in the setup wizard, Card layer assigned.

 ## Page 2 — Bootstrap Scene